Your Rights to Birth Control in Washington State

 How Do I Get Birth Control?

 It depends on the type of birth control you want.
-You can get some types of birth control – like condoms, spermicide, the vaginal sponge, and emergency contraception pills – at a pharmacy, drug store, or online without a prescription.
+You can get some types of birth control – like condoms, spermicide, the vaginal sponge, certain birth control pills, and emergency contraception pills – at a pharmacy, drug store, or online without a prescription.
 But for other types of birth control you will have to get a prescription from a health care provider.

 I’m Under 18.
 Can I Get Birth Control?